YannPares/moviehub/Project/README.md

 * Start MongoDB
 * Clone the repo
-* `npm install` to install API dependencies and `npm start` to start the API
+* `pnpm install` to install API dependencies and `pnpm start` to start the API
-* Open a new terminal and navigate to the `client` directory, `npm install` to setup the Angular dependencies, and `npm start` to start the local development server
+* Open a new terminal and navigate to the `frontend` directory, `pnpm install` to setup the React dependencies, and `pnpm start` to start the local development server
+* Open http://localhost:5175/ to see frontend
-* Open http://localhost:4200 to see the application
+* Open http://localhost:4001 to see the API console.log

 ## Detailed setup & deployment documentation